Vyral/base-template/_posts/2018-10-08-how-to-navigate-the-home-inspection-so-everyone-wins.md

 So you’ve found your dream home, and you’ve paid an inspector to come and tell you what’s wrong with the home—a hard pill to swallow to begin with.

-It’s a good idea, in this instance, to **make a list of three things based on the inspection report you receive: the things that need to be done, the things you’d like to be done, and what things you can do yourself.**
+It’s a good idea, in this instance, to **make a list of three things based on the inspection report you receive: The things that need to be done, the things you’d like to be done, and what things you can do yourself.**

 The things you need to be fixed or addressed on this list will probably be anything major, such as issues with the heating, electrical, or the plumbing.